 Purchasing Equipment

-You can purchase your gear, equipment, and food from Kel or Shantur valley.
+You can purchase your gear, equipment, and food from Kel or Shantur Valley.
 Many local markets buy tents, sleeping bags, basic toiletries, hiking skies water bottles, and canned food.
 Many local families can cook food for you.

 How to Reach Chitta Katha Lake from Islamabad